Updated 15 December 17

 5. Expecting immediate success

+A great business isn't built over night.
 Being passionate is important, but having unrealistic expectations is something else.
 It takes a long time to start a business let alone to start making money from it.